alexmunozviso/map671-fp/README.md

 I am not the 'I believe' type or really interested in conspiracy theories (more like in conspiracy theorists), but I thought it could be fun to map this data.
 Moreover, the BFRO accepts online submissions of Bigfoot sighting reports, which adds a certain sense of community data crowdsourcing and community mapping to their project; two research topics that are of great personal interest.

+The decision to limit the map extent to the contiguous US was made to maintain a simpler map instead of including Alaska, Hawaii, and other extra-continental territories.

 ## Data Sources

 ### Bigfoot Sightings Data